The Soldier's Details

 Langdon was selected to work on the Burma-Thai Railway with ‘H’ Force Group 3.
 Please read further.

-Above: Ron’s love of tennis and skill has him playing for Shackleton as well as Norm Venemore.
+Above: Ron’s love of tennis and skill has him playing for Shackleton as did Norm Venemore.

 - Adam Park Camp - Singapore